Tresky/urban-spork/README.md

    - All resources are accessible via the object id (int or string?)

  - Need to load objects and collision data from Script

+ ### Milestones
+ - ~Collision detection
+ - ~ScriptRead class~
+ - ~Character animations~
+ - Redo collision detection
+ - Map functional
+ - Basic fighting w/ enemies
+ - Basic UI (health, mp, etc)

+Notes:
+ - Detach position from GlobalCharacter.
+Camera should be independent from Character.
+ - Store PArty member in GlobalEngine

+ ObjectSupervisor contain pointer to MapSprite for character MapMode contains VirtualSprite for camera

+ In Lua set camera to Sprite created in Lua.
+For pre-tests, we can abstract the Lua functions into test C++.